What is a full canvas suit? [and is it worth it?]

 The canvas material that our suits are made from is actually comprised of real horse hair that has been bonded together to create a thin sheet of fabric-like material.
 Much like your suit cloth, it’s cut to the appropriate pattern and then stitched together with the fabric.
 Since we are a Colorado company, allow me to explain this further in terms of cold weather coats.
 When you buy a warm ski jacket, you’re generally going to have two parts: the outer shell (water and tear resistant) and the inner layer that is more about keeping you warm via insulation.
 Similarly, men’s suiting typically has two layers: the outer wool fabric and the inner canvas.
 The job of the canvas is to keep the shape of the suit.

 Imagine for a moment if you didn’t have this canvas, or something like it in your suit.
-You would just have a pile of very loose fabric that when worn, fit and looked a lot more like a T-shirt than the structured and resilient suit or sport coat that you want for the office or date night.
+You would just have a pile of very loose fabric that when worn, fit and looked a lot more like a T-shirt.
+Certainly not the structured and resilient suit or sport coat that you want for the office or date night.

 The takeaway is that horsehair canvas has some integrity.
 That it stands up on its own (say, when folded over) and will help give your suit jacket some life.